deislabs/hippo-docs/content/getting-started/quickstart.md

     ```

     The quickstart application defines a single endpoint that is handled by the WebAssembly module.
+    Learn more about how to [Configure an application with HIPPOFACTS][hippofacts].

 1. Use hippofactory to package your application into a bindle and push it to your local Bindle server.
     This command relies upon HIPPO_SERVICE_URL, HIPPO_USERNAME, and HIPPO_PASSWORD.